Clery Act Representation

 Another provision of the Clery Act is the emergency response policy, which essentially requires all college and universities to establish emergency response protocol.
 This protocol must include issuing a timely notice of the crime committed and steps students and employees should take for their own safety.
 Even schools with no on-campus housing are not exempt from the emergency response policy requirement.

-To learn about your legal options after being accused of a Clery Act violation, contact The Koffel Law Firm.
+To learn about your legal options after being accused of a Clery Act violation, contact KBN.